sanguinecromancer/autocomplete-assignment/questions.md

 Hardest part is to convert the lifecycle methods. you need to consider an appropriate hook like useEffect, useRef - depending on what you want to do.

-In my current company we are doing this right now just by writing the new components as function components :) our app had started
+In my current company we are doing this right now just by writing the new components as function components.
+Our app had started
 6 years ago with class based components.